madhura74/javaWebApp/README.md

 Run the application using the following Maven command:
 ` mvn spring-boot:run `

-The application will be accessible at http://localhost:8080.
+The application will be accessible at [http://localhost:8080](http://localhost:8080).

 ## Containerisation using Docker

 We have used docker to containerise the application.
-Refer dockerfile for the code.
-Follow bellow steps to run the dockerised instance of the application from your local machine.
+Refer [dockerfile](https://github.com/madhura74/javaWebApp/blob/main/dockerfile) for the code.

+Follow the steps mentioned below to run the dockerised instance of the application from your local machine.

-Build the docker image from the root directory
+1. Build the docker image from the root directory
 ` docker build -t java_webapp . `

-Run the docker image.
+2. Run the docker image.
 ` docker run -p 8080:8080 -td java_webapp `

-The application will be accessible at http://localhost:8080.
+The application will be accessible at [http://localhost:8080](http://localhost:8080).

 ## Infrastructure creation using Terraform
-Have a look at the Terraform files and modules that are present in the folder terraform.
+Have a look at the Terraform files and modules that are present in the folder [terraform](https://github.com/madhura74/javaWebApp/tree/main/terraform).
 This infracture consists creation of ECR to store docker images, a VPC and its components and EKS.

-Set the AWS configuration profile with below command `aws configure --profile terraform `
+1. Set the AWS configuration profile with below command `aws configure --profile terraform `
 Provide the values of your ID, secrete and region.

-Initiate the terraform, Run this command from the ./terraform folder ` terraform init `
+2. Initiate the terraform, Run this command from the ./terraform folder ` terraform init `

-Terraform Plan
+3. Terraform Plan
 ` terraform plan `

-Create the resources in AWS
+4. Create the resources in AWS
 ` terraform apply`

 Note :
-The terraform state file will be referred from S3 bucket which us previosly created.
+The terraform state file will be referred from S3 bucket which is previosly created.

 If you want to delete the resources after application deployment and testing, run below command.
 ` terraform destroy `

-## Kubernetes Manifestations
+## Kubernetes Manifestation
 This application needs a namespace, kubernetes deployment resource which will spin up the instance of the application using the image from ECR.
 We also create a kubernetes service of type  load balancer to access the application.
-Refer the manifest files present in the folder manifest
+Refer the manifest files present in the folder [manifest](https://github.com/madhura74/javaWebApp/tree/main/manifests).

 To deploy the application to EKS, follow the bellow commands.

-To fetch and update the kubeconfig details
+1. fetch and update the kubeconfig details
 ` aws eks update-kubeconfig --name <eks-Name> --region <aws-region> `

-To create the namespace, run the below command.
-This could be a onetime action, for the initial set up.
+2. create the namespace, run the below command.
+This could be a onetime action, only during the initial setup.
 ` kubectl apply -f ./manifests/namespace-1.yaml `

-To create the deployment resource, run the below command ` kubectl apply -f ./manifests/deploy-webapp.yaml `
+3. create the deployment resource, run the below command ` kubectl apply -f ./manifests/deploy-webapp.yaml `

-To create the service, run the below command.
+4. create the service, run the below command.
 ` kubectl apply -f ./manifests/service-webapp.yaml `

-To check the deployment of the resources, run below commands, ` kubectl get all -n <your namespace>
+5. check the deployment of the resources, run below commands, ` kubectl get all -n <your namespace>

-From the service created, copy the EXTERNAL-IP url to access the application.
+6. access the application, by coping the EXTERNAL-IP url from response of the above command.

 ## CICD Workflow using GitHub Actions

-This Workflow automates the process of integration of the application and and deployment.
+This Workflow automates the process of integration and deployment.
 It majorly consists of below tasks.
 1. Checkout the code
 2. Test the unit test cases
-3. Package the application into a jar
+3. Package the application into a jar file
 4. Build a docker image and push it to ECR repocitory
 5. Deploy the docker image to EKS

-The pipeline will automatically triggered upon commits to configured branches.
+The pipeline will be automatically triggered upon commits to configured branches.

-Note: Before executing the pipeline, Store the secretes such as below, in GitHub secretes.
+Note: Before executing the pipeline, Store the secretes such as below, in GitHub secretes using following steps.

 AWS_ACCESS_KEY_ID
 AWS_EKS_NAME